rightscale-cookbooks/rs-application_php/README.md

 ## `rs-application_php::collectd`

 This recipe sets up collectd monitoring for the application server by installing the collectd package for Apache.

+## `rs-application_php::application_backend`

+This recipe attaches the application server to the load balancer servers serving the same application name as that of the application server and existing in the same deployment.
+This recipe schedules the execution of the recipe specified in `node['rs-application_php']['remote_attach_recipe']` attribute on the load balancer servers matching the `load_balancers:active_<application_name>=true` tag.
+This remote recipe execution is achieved by the [rs_run_recipe utility][rs_run_recipe Utility].

+## `rs-application_php::application_backend_detached`

+This recipe detaches the application server from the load balancer servers serving the same application name as that of the application server and existing in the same deployment.
+This recipe schedules the execution of the recipe specified in `node['rs-application_php']['remote_detach_recipe']` attribute on the load balancer servers matching the `load_balancers:active_<application_name>=true` tag.
+This remote recipe execution is achieved by the [rs_run_recipe utility][rs_run_recipe Utility].

+[rs_run_recipe Utility]: http://support.rightscale.com/12-Guides/RightLink/02-RightLink_5.9/Using_RightLink/Command_Line_Utilities#rs_run_recipe

 # Author